+The recent rebound in its shares also provides cause for optimism, particularly as the rally appears to reflect an appreciation for the fundamental qualities of EGL's portfolio companies.
 While the share price is now well off the cycle lows, the discount remains in double digits.
-The manager feels that this provides investors with an excellent entry point to a fund which boasts an impressive long-term record.
+This provides investors with an excellent entry point to a fund which boasts an impressive long-term record and a management team proven as excellent custodians in times of stress.